saturnaliam/lucia-website/README.md

         - Stores styling information for the index.html file.
     - /html/
       - Stores HTML files used for the website.
-      - index.html
-        - Stores the HTML code for the initial website.
-        - Displays about me section
-        - Displays programming languages known section
-        - Gives navigation links to other parts of website.
       - portfolio.html
         - Stores links to portfolio pages.
         - Stores information on portfolio pages.